 And then finally, there’s the actual emotion.
 Relief.
 Our “hero” in this story had a problem, no marketing plan.
 That problem made them feel embarrassed, so the story told their journey of how to solve the problem.
 They contacted a marketing coach who could help and they felt relieved.

 Conclusion - Storytelling in marketing

 Storytelling is a great skill to add to your marketing toolbox.
 Don’t undervalue it.

 Use stories to create more impactful communications and connections with your customers.

 Storytelling works because it’s how people communicate and connect with each other.

-It grabs attention, creates interest and a desire to find out more.
+It grabs attention, creates interest and customers want to find out more.

 Learn the basics of storytelling and you’re halfway to a good brand story already.

 A hero.
 Has a problem.
 Their story is about the change that fixes the problem.

 Then polish and refine your story.
 Grab the audience’s attention early.
 Make sure the audience can identify with the hero and their problem.
 State your theme which should be the answer to the problem.
 Tell your story via the change that happens and look for ways to add emotions into the story.